chhch/dockerfile-h5p-development/README.md

       - "./development:/var/www/html/sites/default/files/h5p/development"
 ```

-Start the container with `docker-compose up`
+Start the container with `docker-compose up`.
-git s

 Open <http://localhost:8080> in your browser and login with username `admin` and password `admin`.

 ## Dockerfile Configuration